uri-library-data-services/iassist-preview/content/blog/iassist-quarterly-volume-422-now-available.md

 to all data.

-The winner of the paper competition of the IASSIST 2017 conference is presented in this issue. \'Flexible DDI Storage\' is authored by Oliver Hopt, Claus-Peter Klas, Alexander Mühlbauer, all affiliated with GESIS - the Leibniz-Institute for the Social Sciences in Germany.
+The winner of the paper competition of the IASSIST 2017 conference is presented in this issue.
+'Flexible DDI Storage' is authored by Oliver Hopt, Claus-Peter Klas, Alexander Mühlbauer, all affiliated with GESIS - the Leibniz-Institute for the Social Sciences in Germany.
 The authors argue that the current usage of DDI is heterogeneous and that this